 ARTICLE IV

+Non-Voting Participation: Associates, Affiliates, and Emeritae

+Section 1.
+Associates

+Associate participation with NACW shall be available to any individual with a connection to a Commission on the Status of Women or Allied Member past or present.
+Those with associate status do not have voting privileges at meetings of voting members, but they may serve on committees at the request of the committee chair.
+Dues for associates will be set by the board.
+Associates will be entitled to discounted attendance at regional or national conferences or meetings.

+Section 2.
+Affiliates

+Affiliation with NACW shall be available to any official government Commission on the Status of Women or its equivalent organization in each state, commonwealth, territory, city, county and the District of Columbia.
+Affiliates do not have voting privileges at meetings of voting members, but their members may serve on committees at the request of the committee chair.

+Section 3.
+Emeritae

+A former commissioner or staff of a Commission on the Status of Women or Allied Member who wishes to remain involved with NACW may apply or be recommended for emerita status by approval of the Executive Committee.
+Those with emerita status do not have voting privileges at meetings of voting members, but may serve on committees at the request of the committee chair.

+ARTICLE V

 Meetings of Voting Members

 Section 1.
-Place of Meetings
+Meetings

-All meetings of the members shall be held at the registered office or such other places, as the Board of Directors may from time to time determine.
+An annual business meeting shall occur for the purpose of election of officers and directors, receiving reports of officers and committee chairs, and for any other business which may arise, such as resolutions and bylaws changes.
+If the annual business meeting has not been called and held within a calendar year, any member may call such meeting at any time thereafter..

 Section 2.
-Time for Meetings
+Time and Place of Meetings

-A meeting of members shall be held for the election of Officers and Directors in each calendar year on such date and at such time and place as the Board of Directors shall determine.
-If the annual conference shall not be called and held within a calendar year, any member may call such meeting at any time thereafter.
-Elections for Directors shall be by written ballot.
+All meetings of the members shall be held virtually and or at such other places, as the Board of Directors may from time to time determine.

 Section 3.
-Notice of Annual Conference
+Notice of Annual Business Meeting

-Written notice of the annual conference of members specifying the place, date and hour of the annual conference shall be given to voting members, at least sixty (60) days prior to the conference.
+Written notice of the annual business meeting of members specifying the place, date and time shall be given to voting members, at least forty-five (45) days prior to the annual meeting.

 Section 4.
 Special Meetings

-Special meetings of the members, for any purpose or purposes, other than those regulated by statute, may be called at any time by the President, or the Board of Directors, or ten percent (10%) of the members, upon written request delivered to the Secretary of the Corporation.
-Upon receipt of any such request, it shall be the duty of the Secretary to fix the time of the meeting, which shall be held not more than sixty (60) days thereafter.
+Special meetings of the members, for any purpose or purposes, other than those regulated by statute, may be called at any time by the President, or the Board of Directors, or ten percent (10%) of the members, upon written request delivered to the Secretary of the NACW.
+Upon receipt of any such request, it shall be the duty of the Secretary to fix the time of the meeting, which shall be held not more than forty-five (45) days thereafter.
 If the Secretary shall neglect or refuse to fix the date of the meeting, the person or persons calling the meeting may do so.

 Section 5.
 Notice of Special Meetings

-Written notice of any special meeting of the members, stating the place, the date and hour and the general nature of the business to be transacted there at, shall be given to each member of record entitled to vote thereat at such address as appears on the books of the Corporation, at least ten (10) days before such meeting, unless a greater period of notice is required by statute in a particular case.
+Written notice of any special meeting of the members, stating the place, the date and hour and the general nature of the business to be transacted there at, shall be given to each member of record entitled to vote thereat at such address as appears on the books of the NACW, at least forty-five (45) days before such meeting, unless a greater period of notice is required by statute in a particular case.

 Section 6.
 Business Stated in the Call